interledger/web-monetization-extension/test/testplan/testplan.md

 **Steps**:
 1. Visit a monetized website that has multiple receiving wallets, such that some of the receiving wallet addresses or payment pointers are not peered with your wallet provider. <ol><li>Example: You can use the [Web Monetization Playground](https://webmonetization.org/play/) to create a test website that has a combination of receiving payment pointers or wallet addresses from at least 2 different wallet providers listed below: <ol><li>[Fynbos](https://wallet.fynbos.app/wallet)</li><li>[GateHub](https://gatehub.net/mobile)</li><li>[rafiki.money](https://rafiki.money/)</li></ol></li></ol>
-2. Open the extension and make a one-time payment, a positive amount that is lower than the “remaining balance” of the extension.
+2. Open the extension and make a one-time payment, a positive amount that is lower than the remaining balance of the extension.
 3. Visit a non-monetized website.
 Open the extension to observe its available options.

 **Expected results**: